yyukki5/CollectionEx/README.md

 ~~~

  - No need to "Dim" and "New" for use (Predeclared)
- - After initialization, run some function and output as Collection or something.
+ - After initialization, run some function and output as Collection or something
- -  Some functions can use tiny lambda & delegate string (using by Evaluate/Eval)
+ -  Some functions can use tiny lambda & delegate string

 ## Files
  - Can import your project
     - CollectionEx.cls
-    - Lambda.cls
+    - Lambda.cls (<- maybe delete in future)
  - For only sample
     - Sample.bas
     - Class1.cls